The To Your Eternity Season 2 release date has been confirmed for October 2022, the Fall 2022 anime season.

 One insightful line from the manga that was skipped should have taken place in Episode 4.
 When Fushi was trying to escape from the torment of being repeatedly attacked, the narration from The Beholder pointed out that Fushi could have transformed into an object without consciousness (like the rock) in order to escape the pain, but he chose to remain in his new flesh forms.

 The ending of Episode 6 skipped straight to Fushi meeting Gugu, which meant events were reordered slightly.
-A flashback in Episode 7 should show Gugu’s backstory since it’s important for developing the plot.
+A flashback in Episode 7 showed Gugu’s backstory since it’s important for developing the plot.

-The pacing of To Your Eternity Part 2 should be a bit faster in order to adapt the lengthier story arcs.
+The pacing of To Your Eternity Part 2 was a bit faster in order to adapt the lengthier story arcs.
 After all, the anime’s key visual shows the character Tonari, a girl that Fushi meets as part of the 21-chapter-long Jananda Island arc.

-All in all, it’s predicted that the finale, To Your Eternity Episode 20, will find a stopping point corresponding to the ending of Volume 6, Chapter 54.
+All in all, as predicted the finale, To Your Eternity Episode 20, found a stopping point corresponding to the ending of Volume 6, Chapter 54.

 It’s the best stopping point since the Jananda Island story arc finishes with a touching moment for Piroan’s character arc.
-Volume 7 also begins with a time skip that leads into the next story arc, so it’s best for the anime’s first season to end there.
+Volume 7: Chapter 55 also begins with a time skip that leads into the next story arc, so it was best for the anime’s first season to end in Volume 6.

 The good news is that there is currently plenty of source material for making To Your Eternity Season 2.
 Better yet, the ending of the first saga in Chapter 116 would be a great stopping point for the second season.